TehGM/Wolfringo/README.md

 ### .NET Core Host

-For use with .NET Core Host, install [Wolfringo.Hosting](https://github.com/TehGM/Wolfringo/packages/257845) package in addition to the main Wolfringo package.
+For use with .NET Core Host, install [Wolfringo.Hosting](https://github.com/TehGM/Wolfringo/packages/257845) package in addition to the main Wolfringo meta-package.
 This package contains a client wrapper suitable for use with ASP.NET Core and Generic Host.

 ```csharp
 using TehGM.Wolfringo.Hosting;